seinecle/gephi-tutorials/docs/generated-html/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 Now, we will see how to make this property ("Gender") visible.

 //ST: !
-First, let's switch to the `Data Laboratory`"` view:

 image::Switching-the-view-to-the-data-laboratory.png[align="center",title="Switching the view to the data laboratory"]

 //ST: !
-We see the list of the characters in the network.
-There is a column `Gender`, where each character is either "M" or "F".
-Click on `Overview` to come back to the visual version.

 image::We-see-there-is-a-Gender-attribute-for-each-character..png[align="center",title="We see there is a Gender attribute for each character."]

 //ST: !

 We will color the nodes based on their gender.
 To do that, we select `Gender` in the `Appearance` panel:

 image::Coloring-nodes-according-to-their-gender.png[align="center",title="Coloring nodes according to their gender"]

 //ST: !

 The result:

 image::appearance-miserables-result.png[align="center",title="After coloring characters according to their gender"]

 == prettify the network for enhanced readability

 //ST: prettify the network for enhanced readability
 //ST: !